 Rhode Islanders are free to choose electricity from a wide variety of competing companies.
 Some of these offer lower rates, while others focus on greener energy or long-term price stability as their key selling points.
-Rhode Island has done an outstanding job of bringing the benefits of aggregation to municipal facility accounts through REAP, a program run by the League of Cities and Towns.
+The state's first CCA program is set to launch in May of 2023, with 6 communities participating.